stefichjo/toki-pona/nasin-toki.md

 |:-|
 | *You look like a bird.* |

-👎 Before "pilin", "ike tan" can be omitted.
+👎 Before "pilin", "ike tan" is omitted.

 | sina pilin ike tan utala. → sina pilin utala. |
 |:-|